 Not only does it hold all responsible parties and staff accountable, but the critical infrastructure plan also ensures that the single most important system in our country runs continuously to provide all of the citizens, businesses, and emergency response teams with power.
 It provides guidelines to keep cyber criminals out, keeping our infrastructure safe and secure.
 These guidelines give everyone, whether they help maintain the system or just use it, added peace of mind in the stability and security of their power systems.

 If you need help navigating the intricacies of NERC CIP, BitLyft helps businesses just like yours with risk assessment and putting protocols in place to mitigate risks in the future.
-We will start with a FREE ASSESSMENT and go from there.
+Contact us today to get started.